 In keeping with Harvard University’s “One Harvard” theme, the Harvard Graduate Council (HGC) invites you to participate in the Small Group Dinners Initiative to connect with students from across the 12 Harvard graduate and professional schools.
 The aim of this initiative is to create small groups of roughly 6 Harvard graduate students, each from a different school.

 The Office of the Vice Provost for International Affairs will be hosting an information session on the recent travel-related executive orders from the White House on Monday, February 13 from 6:30-8:00 pm in the Harvard Yenching Auditorium (2 Divinity Avenue).
 The session will include a representatives from the Harvard International Office and the Harvard Law School’s Immigration and Refugee Clinic, who will be available to answer questions.
-Members of the Harvard community who are affected by the orders or believe they may be affected, as well as other interested members of the … Read more about Information session on the recent travel-related executive orders from the White House
+Members of the Harvard community who are affected by the orders or believe they may be affected, as well as other

 Members of the Harvard Graduate Council criticized President Donald Trump's executive order barring immigrants from seven predominantly Muslim countries from entering the United States in the body's first meeting of the semester Monday.